ccamel/awesome-ccamel/README.md

 - [shivanshubisht/chatgpt](https://github.com/shivanshubisht/chatgpt) - ChatGPT built with Next.js 13 app directory and Tailwind CSS using OpenAI's API sdk v4 and GPT-4 and SSR streaming for data with edge functions.
 - [shuding/nextra](https://github.com/shuding/nextra) - Simple, powerful and flexible site generation framework with everything you love from Next.js.
 - [siborg-ads/dsponsor-app](https://github.com/siborg-ads/dsponsor-app) - DSponsor frontend - Administration & Marketplace for tokenized ad spaces
-- [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - An open source personal productivity platform built on Markdown, turbo charged with the scripting power of Lua
+- [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) - The malleable knowledge base for you and your team.
+Powered by Markdown and Lua.
 - [silverwind/uppie](https://github.com/silverwind/uppie) - Cross-browser directory and multi-file upload library
 - [simstudioai/sim](https://github.com/simstudioai/sim) - Sim is the collaborative workspace to build, deploy, and monitor AI agents and workflows.
 Used by 100,000+ builders.
 - [skiff-org/skiff-ui](https://github.com/skiff-org/skiff-ui) - React components for the Skiff UI Design System